Most of us have heard of "Impact Factor," but what is it?

 When we talk about a journal's Impact Factor, we're talking about a proprietary name and method that is unique to an annual publication called Journal Citation Reports, also known as JCR, and recently rebranded as InCites Journal Citation Reports.

-The new version of JCR is called.
-Some of its navigation features are .
+Some of the navigation features on InCites JCR are .
 Check the tabs here for easy steps on how to get started!

 Click the next tab of this tutorial for last page!